 How to Create an Ordering Strategy For a Veterinary Clinic

-How inventory is ordered can have a drastic impact on the veterinary clinic’s success.
+How inventory is ordered can have a drastic impact on a clinic’s success.
+Developing a Veterinary Ordering Strategy helps you balance stock levels, maintain cash flow, and lower your overall COGS.
 Because using inventory makes money, carrying too many products or too much of a single product means that resources aren’t being used efficiently.
 This may feel uncomfortable at times, but if you’ve never had a day where you didn’t have the inventory item you needed, you are probably ordering too much inventory.
 A simple-to-use “rule of thumb” is that every item you order should be exhausted within 30 days.

 The hardest part of following the rule of thumb is “demand forecasting,” or knowing how much you should expect to use in the next period.
 Consider the following graphic in which: